strangerstudios/pmpro-sponsored-members/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-sponsored-members/issues

 == Changelog ==
+= .3.2 =
+* Fixed pmprosm_isSponsoredLevel()

+= .3.1 =
+* Fixed bug where the seats value was not being honored and codes were being created with unlimited seats.
+* Fixed bug where uses value for codes was not being updated if a user with an existing code checked out again.
+* Changed language on account and confirmation page.

 = .3 =
 * All settings now defined in the $pmprosm_sponsored_account_levels global.
 This is an array that supports more than one "main" account level at a time.